rshaiju/kubes-ground-up/README.md

 # kubes-ground-up

-This project helps set up a signle master k8s environment in freshly installed ubuntu machines.
+This project helps set up a single master k8s environment in freshly installed ubuntu machines.
 The only preqrequisite is that the machines should be able to reach each other.

 Following are the steps to perform